 How to receive the APC waiver:

-- UA authors will also have the option to retroactively convert articles published non-OA in CUP journals during the three (3) term of this agreement (2021-2023).
+• UA authors will also have the option to retroactively convert articles published non-OA in CUP journals during the term of this agreement (through 2026).
 Any request to convert to OA must be made in the same year that the article was published.

 More information: